Computer Science

 CSC 290 Introduction to Artificial Intelligence (4 Credits)

 An introduction to artificial intelligence including an introduction to artificial intelligence programming.
 Discussions include: game playing and search strategies, machine learning, natural language understanding, neural networks, genetic algorithms, evolutionary programming and philosophical issues.
 Designations: Theory, Programming.
-Prerequisite: CSC 120 or equivalent.
-Prerequisites for CSC Majors: CSC 210 and MTH 111 or equivalent.
+Prerequisite: CSC 210 and MTH 111, or equivalent.
+Enrollment limited to 30.

 Fall, Spring, Variable